angx1/weekly-quote/README.md

 ### Next Steps

 Feel free to fork the repo and make your own version of it!
-If mot, I will be updating the quote weekly to give you a source of inspiration and push you further on your personal development journey.
+If not, I will be updating the quote weekly to give you a source of inspiration and push you further on your personal development journey.